Rehab Select Blog

 • Vascular dementia - Patients suffering from vascular dementia after a stroke may have difficulty making decisions, planning, and reasoning.

-Psychological Side Effects
+Psychological Side Effects When Recovering from a Stroke

-Strokes are not only challenging physically - not surprisingly, they can take a serious toll at an emotional level too.
+Strokes are not only challenging physically - not surprisingly, they can take a serious toll at an emotional level, too.
 Many patients who have gone through a stroke experience issues like:

 • Post-stroke depression - Strokes can cause a major depressive episode.
 Signs of post-stroke depression include feelings of sadness, hopelessness or helplessness, alterations to appetite and sleep, and irritability.
-Depression affects more than 1 out of 3 stroke suffers.
+Depression affects more than 1 out of 3 stroke sufferers.

 Topics: Stroke Rehabilitation